juanbkm/donor2019/content/stories/rebuilding-the-road-to-the-border.md

 Shops, street vendors, and a small hotel have sprouted along the rehabilitated road.
 The roadside has been bustling with activity as more tourists visit.
 Taxi drivers and small businesses have more customers.
 The new road has made land travel faster, safer, and cheaper.

-{{< dr-quote align="right" quote="I used to spend 7-8 hours on the road between Dushanbe and Panjakent, Now, I can make the trip in 4 hours thanks to the improved road." source="Hikmat Sanginov" >}}

 “I used to spend 7-8 hours on the road between Dushanbe and Panjakent,” recalled Hikmat Sanginov, 36, a taxi driver of 10 years.
 “Now, I can make the trip in 4 hours thanks to the improved road.”

 In 2018, the border was reopened.